-- Being run by Barking, Havering and Redbridge University Hospitals NHS Trust, in partnership with the Alan Turing National Institute of Data Science, the University of Warwick and the University College London Institute of Digital Health.
+- Being run by Barking, Havering and Redbridge University Hospitals NHS Trust, in partnership with the The Alan Turing Institute, the University of Warwick and the University College London Institute of Digital Health.

 - Will explore how best to assist the triage process by using advanced health analytics to quickly and effectively identify high-risk patients in emergency departments.

 - Exploiting a probabilistic early warning system (PEWS) based on machine learning/Artificial Intelligence technologies to promptly identify high-risk patients needing urgent care.

 - Will run from September 2018 to October 2019.